BisonRobotics/NRMC2018/README.md

 ```
 To start the simulator
 ```
-# New terminal for each command
+# Make sure you run each command in a new terminal and have your workspace sourced
 roscore
 vrep
+roslaunch description display.launch
 ```